 Changing your event

-At present, once you close CloudExtend, the visual indicator (3 dots above) is no no longer available to show which NetSuite records it's attached to (we're working on it).
+At present, once you close CloudExtend, the visual indicator (3 dots above) is no longer available to show which NetSuite records it's attached to (we're working on it).
 If you change your event and want to sync the changes back to NetSuite you'll need to

 A few important points to note :

-If you have 'required' custom fields on your event form NetSuite will return an error message and the event will not be saved.
+If you have required custom fields on your event form NetSuite will return an error message and the event will not be saved.
 Refer to this article for more information.

-If any of the attendees from Outlook event are not entities in NetSuite, those attendees will be skipped and will not appear as attendees in the event created in NetSuite.
+If any of the attendees from the Outlook event are not entities in NetSuite, those attendees will be skipped and will not appear as attendees in the event created in NetSuite.

 If the event previously attached has changed, these changes will not sync automatically and you would be required to manually re-sync the changes.

 If you are trying to attach an event to a contact that is not invited to the calendar event the contact must be related to a company.
 Post attaching the event appears as an activity on that contact and the associated company as well.